zonemaster/zonemaster-backend/docs/Configuration.md

 `locale tags` where each tag must match the regular expression `/^[a-z]{2}_[A-Z]{2}$/`.

+It is an error to repeat the same `locale tag`.

 If the `locale` key is empty or absent, the `locale tag` value "en_US" is set by default.